Choose Trek

 width=667

 The nine-hour drive to Pipalkoti will surely be long and arduous, but you are never going to run out of mesmerizing views.
 The great river running with us on parallel will get wilder and more fascinating as we trudge uphill.
-We will be passing by the 4 of the Panchprayag or the five holy confluence of Ganga—Devaprayag, Rudraprayag, Karnaprayag, and Nandaprayag.
+We will pass by 4 of the Panchprayag or the holy confluences of Ganga—Devaprayag, Rudraprayag, Karnaprayag, and Nandaprayag.
 So, keep your cameras ready and remain awake for most of the journey!

-Day 2 : Drive Pipalkoti to Govindghat -Pulna and Trek to Ghangharia
+Day 2 : Drive From Pipalkoti To Govindghat - Pulna and Trek to Ghangaria

 • 9 km 4 hours, Pulna to Ghangharia (3,000m/9,800ft).